RahulMandyal1/Conduit-api-/README.md

-The example API is a social blogging site API (i.e. a Medium.com clone) called "Conduit Api".
-View or use this API :
+This  API is a social blogging  site API (i.e. a Medium.com clone) called "Conduit Api".
+View or use this API :  http://conduitblogapp.herokuapp.com/
 See all the Endpoints below

 # Endpoints